manojrpatil/asset_management_blockchain/README.md

 Follow the steps below to download, install, and run this project.

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
-See free video tutorial or a full explanation of each prerequisite.

 - NPM: https://nodejs.org
 - Truffle: https://github.com/trufflesuite/truffle